Some of the contents of the pages on this site are Copyright © 2016 NJH Music

 Which key shall I use?
 Don't stray too far from the original, if you want to try your piece out at a church service you'll want people to be able to sing along with it.

 What about the soprano cornet?
 Sometimes double the solo cornet at pitch, sometimes write it an octave above, but for now don't jump in the middle of a phrase.
+And allow the player to rest rather than play a phrase low in the register.

 What about the euphonium?
 You can either double the soprano voice down an octave, or double the bass voice.
 The choice is yours, but once you've chosen don't change.